-- Spasmus nutans - It usually occurs between 6 months and 3 years of age and improves on its own between 2 and 8 years of age.
+- Spasmus nutans - Usually occurs between 6 months and 3 years of age and improves on its own between 2 and 8 years of age.

 Causes of Nystagmus

 Nystagmus commonly affects both eyes.
 The areas of the brain that control eye movements do not work properly.
-It is not always clear why someone has nystagmus, but it can be related to other eye problems.
-Related causes of nystagmus vary from:
+It is not always clear why someone has nystagmus, but it can be related to other factors, such as:

 - Retina or optic nerve disorders

-- Very high refractive error, for example, nearsightedness (myopia) or astigmatism.
+- Extremely high refractive error; for example, nearsightedness (myopia) or astigmatism.

-- A wide range of eye problems in infants/children, including cataracts and focusing problem.
+- A wide range of eye problems in infants/children, including cataracts and focusing problems.

 - Inner ear problems, such as Meniere’s disease or vertigo